FAQ: MS Word's Phonetic Guide Not Displaying Pinyin or Zhuyin Ruby Text

 If Pinyin is missing in Windows 10 this will be harder to fix than in the past, because Microsoft no longer releases standalone input method updates.
 I had no reports of this problem in Windows 10 until after a cumulative update in November 2017, which affected some but not all users.

-Because updating is now automatic, all I can suggest is enabling Windows Insider Updates new site so that you receive system updates faster.
+Because updating is now automatic, all I can suggest is enabling Windows Insider Updates so that you receive system updates faster.
 As in the past, one of those updates will eventually fix this problem.

 The best solution may be to give up on Phonetic Guide entirely, and use ruby fonts with Pinyin above Chinese characters instead.
 I have a link to one free Pinyin ruby font on the third-party fonts page.